 (CSC) 7.
 Did you ever feel challenged as an artist during the time that country music switched from “countrypolitan” to the more progressive “country pop”?

 Actually no, I was never there.
-(Laughs) I am just kidding.
-Actually I’ve never changed.
+(Laughing) I am just kidding.
+Actually, I’ve never changed.
 I quit already way before that took place.
 I made enough to make my living in my career.
 I've always loved to sing even though they wouldn’t play my music much.
 They still don’t play me much.
 But I still travel around with my band doing dates around the country.

 (CSC) 8.
 You and the other ladies used to use the restroom as a dressing room when the Grand Ole Opry used to be at the Ryman Auditorium, what special memories do you have of being backstage?

 Well, it was shaped odd.
 We would all dress in the corner behind the stall.
 (Laughing) I became a member of the Grand Ole Opry in 1965.
 There was a time back then when you had to appear on the Opry at least every 26 weeks, but since I was booked so heavy on the road, there were times that I wasn't there to perform.
 They kicked me out of the Opry for some time.
 My feelings were hurt when that happened, but then they let me come back.
 I have always loved the Opry and it is so special to me.
 The ladies and I always had so much fun back there.
 Being back there with all my friends was very special to me.

 (CSC) 9.
 You were inducted as a member of the legendary Grand Ole Opry in 1965; what does it mean to you to be a member and can you recall the first time you played it?